-Performance audits provide Parliament and the community with independent assurance that public money has been spent appropriately and well; and that results achieved from their use meet Parliament's expectations.
+Performance audits provide parliament and the community with independent assurance that public money has been spent appropriately and well; and that results achieved from its use meet parliament's expectations.
 This may include an assessment of both financial and non-financial performance of public sector entities.

-Performance audits assess whether a public sector entity, program or activity is achieving its results economically, efficiently and effectively and in compliance with all relevant laws.
+Performance audits assess whether a public sector entity, program, or activity is achieving its results economically, efficiently, and effectively, and in compliance with all relevant laws.
 In this context:

-- 'economy' means minimising the cost of resources used for an activity, having regard to appropriate quality - 'efficiency' means maximising the outputs delivered by an activity, in terms of both quantity and quality, for the level of resources applied - 'effectiveness' means the extent to which stipulated goals or objectives were achieved
+- 'economy' means minimising the cost of resources used for an activity, having regard to appropriate quality - 'efficiency' means maximising the outputs delivered by an activity, in terms of both quantity and quality, for the level of resources applied - 'effectiveness' means the extent to which stipulated goals or objectives were achieved.